Bradaha/Advanced_Calculator/README.md

 1. Please ensure you're on a Windows device as I haven't been able to test if this works on other OS's.
 2. Install and extract the files from the repo
 3. First run the requirement.bat file when you unzip the project, this will automatically install the necessary packages that will allow you to run the python program!
-4. Then just click on the Run.bat file and you'll see my calculator!
+4. Then just open the run.bat file and you'll see my calculator!